datanav/docs/best-practice.rst

 Namespaces
 ^^^^^^^^^^

 The namespace identifier is added to keep track of origin and to keep exsisting joins from source.
-Namespaced identifier, on NI'S are prefixed by convention by a ``‘~:’``, e.g. ``~:crm:person``.
-You use the functions ``make-ni`` or ``ni`` to create it.
+Namespaced identifiers are by convention prefixed by a ``‘~:’``, e.g. ``~:crm:person``.
+You use the functions :ref:`make-ni <dtl_transform-make-ni>` or :ref:`ni <ni_function>` to create it.

 Global pipes
 ============

 Before going into **global pipes** please read on what a global dataset is and why we generate them :ref:`here <best-practice-global>`.

 The global pipe creates a new dataset.
-This dataset will be updated with entities from all sources added to the global pipe.
+This dataset will be updated with entities from all sources connected to the global pipe.

 We can choose not to join or transform some of the datasets which means they are simply “put into” the global dataset.
 The ones who will be joined and transformed you can read more about below.

 A resulting dataset can be a new dataset, but also an existing dataset where one wants to add more data from new sources when they become available for Sesam.
 This is done by adding source datasets to a global pipe.
 The new data will be added to the dataset (can be compared to the use of alter table/update of a relational database – but in one single operation).

-In the global pipe we want to add a metadata tag to show this is a pipe going into a global dataset, so we set the following code into the pipe:
+In order to vizualize global pipes in the data-flow graph we add a metadata tag to the pipe config by the following code:

 ::